docker/docs/desktop/mac/release-notes/index.md

 ### New

-- Docker Desktop 4.6.0 gives macOS users the option of enabling a new experimental file sharing technology called virtiofs.
-During testing virtiofs has been shown to drastically reduce the time taken to sync changes between the host and VM, leading to substantial performance improvements.
+- Docker Desktop 4.6.0 gives macOS users the option of enabling a new experimental file sharing technology called VirtioFS.
+During testing VirtioFS has been shown to drastically reduce the time taken to sync changes between the host and VM, leading to substantial performance improvements.
+For more information, see [VirtioFS](../index.md#experimental-features).
 - The Docker Dashboard Volume Management feature now offers the ability to efficiently clean up volumes using multi-select checkboxes.

 ### Upgrades